Dimer models and the special McKay correspondence: Dimer models and quivers

-consisting of height changes of perfect matchings of the dimer model.
-A perfect matching $D$ is said to be a {\em corner perfect matching} if the height change $h(D)$ is on the vertex of the Newton polygon of the characteristic polynomial.
-The {\em multiplicity} of a perfect matching $D$ is the number of perfect matchings whose height change is the same as $D$.
+A {\em corner} of $\Delta$ is an extremal point of $\Delta$, and a {\em side} of $\Delta$ is the interval between two neighboring corners.
+A side is divided into {\em primitive side segments}, defined as intervals between two adjacent lattice points on the boundary of $\Delta$.
+A perfect matching $D$ is said to be a {\em corner perfect matching} if its height change $h(D)$ is on the corner of the characteristic polygon.
+The {\em multiplicity} of a perfect matching $D$ is the number of perfect matchings whose height changes are the same as $D$.